shahroudy/NTURGB-D/README.md

 Please click [here](http://rose1.ntu.edu.sg/Datasets/actionRecognition.asp) for more information about obtaining the "NTU RGB+D" and "NTU RGB+D 120" datasets.

-#### Note: The "NTU RGB+D 120" is still under prepration, and it will be available for downloading soon.
+#### Note: The "NTU RGB+D 120" dataset is still under prepration, and it will be available for downloading very soon.

 ### Structures of the datasets